Confidential Computing for AI

 - Regulated data processing: healthcare, finance, legal, government, and enterprise systems process sensitive records with additional controls around memory and host access.

-- Private evaluation: model providers, auditors, or customers test systems against protected datasets while reducing direct access to the data or model internals.
+- Private evaluation: model providers, auditors, or customers test systems against protected datasets while reducing direct access to either the data or model internals.

 - Agent secret handling: credentials, API keys, memory stores, tool outputs, and delegated tasks run inside more strongly isolated execution environments.